-Many who lost their life savings to him may be relieved at the news of Bernie Madoff’s death Wednesday at age 82.
+Many who lost their life savings to Bernie Madoff may have been relieved when they heard the news of his death in April 2021 at 82 years old.
 Though he suffered with kidney disease at the end of his life, those whom Madoff scammed out of a total of nearly $65 billion likely had little sympathy for him.

 Madoff’s massive scam places his net worth in the negative.